Vital Nutrients Guide

 The following information outlines evidence from scientific research on all the nutrients used as ingredients in our products and, as such, is intended only for use by qualified healthcare professionals.

-Our A-Z (Alpha Lipoic Acid to Zinc) guide below provides the health properties of all the ingredients used in our products, with links to further evidence and studies.
+Our guide below provides the health properties of all the ingredients used in our products, with links to further evidence and studies.

 Alpha Lipoic Acid (ALA)